- الدورات التعليمية

 We offer several ways of preparing for IELTS:

-- An intensive 8 or 10 week preparation course.
-This course takes place 4 times per year.
+- An 8 week preparation course.
+This course takes place 4 times per year in 2016.

 Our intensive IELTS preparation course is designed to prepare candidates for the Cambridge IELTS (International English Language Testing System) examination.
 IELTS is recognised as an entrance requirement by British, Australian, New Zealand and Canadian universities and for secondary, vocational and training programmes.